The students call for applications for the 2022-2023 academic year will open in October 2021. Keep an eye on our website

-The YEAR program is a non-degree program that brings outstanding Russian undergraduate students to study for one academic year at an American university of community college.
+The YEAR program is a non-degree program that brings outstanding Russian undergraduate students to study for one academic year at an American universities and community colleges.
 This is a fully-funded fellowship that helps participants learn about the American educational system; explore American culture and values; and enhance academic knowledge, leadership, and English language skills.
 In addition to academic courses, participants will engage with local communities through various volunteering activities, and share Russian culture and history with American people.

 The YEAR program is open to students of any field of study and does not discriminate based on race, color, gender, sexual orientation, religion, ethnicity, or disability.
 The program supports the participation of people with disabilities and will work with host institutions and families to provide an accessible learning and living environment.

-Candidates must be graduates of a high school as of July 2020 and currently enrolled in a Russian 4 or 5 year university program.
+Candidates must be graduates of a high school and currently enrolled in a Russian 4 or 5 year university program.
 To be eligible, candidates must be undergraduate students enrolled in the first two years of a 4-year program or first three years of a 5-year program in Russia.
 Participants must have at least one academic year to complete at their home university in Russia after completion of the YEAR program.
 The YEAR program cannot be the final year of students’ undergraduate study.